LeakyAbstractions/blog/quotes/_posts/2011-02-14-pastafarianism.md

   author: Roberto Waltman
 ---

-In the one and only true way, the object-oriented version of "Spaghetti code" is, of course, "Lasagna code" (too many layers).
+In the one and only true way, the object-oriented version of «Spaghetti code» is, of course, «Lasagna code» (too many layers).